 Science-Related Memetic Disorder: Doctor Impossible and several other supervillains are diagnosed with Malign Hypercognition Disorder, which strikes the very brightest minds on Earth, compelling them to become Mad Scientists and try to Take Over the World.
 As Doctor Impossible says in the narration, it's not known why being in the top 0.001% of brains makes you evil, but it's inevitably going to make you unusual.

 Shaggy Dog Story: It seems like the book is setting up a final showdown between Fatale (the rookie member of the superteam) and Dr. Impossible (the Evil Genius so powerful that his crimes are tried in the World Court).
 After all, they're the two viewpoint characters.
-Instead, Impossible takes her down almost instantly (with a remote control, no less!), and she and the rest of the team spends the climax of the book in a prison cell.
+Instead, Impossible takes her down almost instantly (with a remote control, no less!), and she and the rest of the team spend the climax of the book in a prison cell.
 In fact, examination reveals that her absence from the plot would have changed more or less nothing.
 Her actual role in the book was to provide an "outsider" perspective on the superteam, and thus prevent both Continuity Lockout and As You Know.